-The Neverfail Channel allows replicated data and status/control information to pass between the servers in a Neverfail group.
+The Neverfail Channel allows replicated data and status/control information to be passed between the servers in a Neverfail group (pair or trio) of servers.
 When the Neverfail Channel disconnects unexpectedly, it is referred to as a channel drop.
-Channel drops interrupt the replication of data and transmission of status/control information and can result in false failovers.
-This behavior is not by design and can be caused by the issues described below.
+Channel Drops interrupt the replication of data and transmission of status/control information and can result in false failovers.
+This behaviour is not by design and can be caused by the issues described below.

 The message "java.io.IOException: An existing connection was forcibly closed by the remote host" appears in the active server's NFLog.txt file, and the channel connection between the servers is lost.